jrebecchi/NUSID/README.md

 [![NUSID Logo](https://nusidpublicresources-xeqnuojpin.now.sh/Nusid_Banner_Logo_800px.jpg)](#)

-NUSID - Node.JS User Space for Idle Developers !
+NUSID - Node.JS User Space for Idle Developers!

 NUSID is a generic user space you can use in all your [Node.js](http://nodejs.org) apps as a starting point.
 It contains everything, from the [MongoDB](https://www.mongodb.com/) database model to the dynamic views made with [EJS](http://ejs.co/), [Bootstrap3](http://getbootstrap.com/docs/3.3/) and [AngularJS](https://angularjs.org/).

-If you are an idle developer NUSID is made for you !
+If you are an idle developer NUSID is made for you!

   [![Linux Build][travis-image]][travis-url]